-- General: In accordance with recommendations for the site the NYSDEC directed that the GWE&TS be shutdown in July 2017, to evaluate if continued operation of the GWE&TS is necessary. - Facility maintenance was completed once during this reporting period. - Groundwater Monitoring Well Inspection/Sampling Summary: - O All of the sampled groundwater monitoring wells were found to be accessible during the groundwater monitoring/ sampling event conducted on October 10, 2018 and October 26, 2018.
-All groundwater monitoring wells were located as indicated on the site map and the concrete well pads (where applicable), protective casings, surface seals, well IDs, PVC well risers, well plugs and locks were observed to be present and in good condition, with the exception of; the concrete manholes for ASMW-4 and ASMW-5 which were removed and replaced with new manholes on October 23, 2018 and new locks and well IDs were also places on these wells.
-Additionally, the NYSDEC Remedial Services Contractor noted that the well cover for ASMW-7 is cracked. - Monitoring Well PCE Exceedances: PCE was detected at a concentrations of 47 ug/l, 5.7 ug/l and 20 ug/l in groundwater samples collected from ASMW-1, ASMW-2 and EW-2, respectively, exceeding the Class GA Standard of 5.0 ug/l.
-PCE concentrations in ASMW-1 have been slightly irregular since the system shutdown (ranging from a minimum of 5.3 ug/l in October 2017, to a maximum of 56 ug/l, detected in July 2018); and overall, have exhibited an increasing trend.
-The PCE concentrations in ASMW-2 have exhibited a low of 0.53 ug/l in July 2017, and a high of 5.8 ug/l in January 2018.
-The concentrations in the well have exhibited an increasing trend since the system shutdown.
-Concentrations of PCE within extraction well EW-2 have been slightly irregular over the last 2 year period (ranging from a minimum of 20 ug/l in October 2018, to a maximum of 110 ug/l, detected in July 2017); overall, the well exhibits a decreasing trend.
-Additionally, within monitoring wells ASMW-3 through ASMW-7 and extraction well EW-1, concentrations of PCE have been detected below the Class GA Standard of 5.0 ug/l over the last two year period, as such concentrations of PCE have been stable over the past two years.
+- General: In accordance with recommendations for the Site the NYSDEC directed that the GWE&TS be shutdown in July 2017, to evaluate if continued operation of the GWE&TS is necessary. - Facility maintenance was completed on seven occasions during this reporting period. - Groundwater Monitoring Well Inspection/Sampling Summary: - All of the sampled groundwater monitoring wells were found to be accessible during the groundwater monitoring/ sampling event conducted on July 2, 2019, July 3, 2019 and July 24, 2019.
+All groundwater monitoring wells were located as indicated on the site map and the concrete well pads (where applicable), protective casings, surface seals, well IDs, PVC well risers, well plugs and locks were observed to be present and in good condition, with the exception of the following: ASMW-1 was missing three bolts for the surface cover, ASMW-2 was observed to have stripped threads at the manhole tabs, ASMW-4 was observed to have a crack in the manhole and the well cover for ASMW-7 is cracked.

+• Monitoring Well PCE Exceedances: PCE was detected at a concentrations of 54 ug/l, 15 ug/l and 18 ug/l in groundwater samples collected from ASMW-1, ASMW-2, and EW-2, respectively, exceeding the Class GA Standard of 5.0 ug/l.
+PCE concentrations in ASMW-1 have been increasing since the system shutdown (ranging from a minimum of 5.3 ug/l in October 2017, to a maximum of 74 ug/l, detected in January 2019); and overall, have exhibited an increasing trend.
+The PCE concentrations in ASMW-2 have exhibited a low of 0.53 ug/l in July 2017 and a high of 15 ug/l in April and July 2019.
+The concentrations in ASMW-2 have exhibited an increasing trend since the system shutdown.
+Concentrations of PCE within extraction well EW-2 have been slightly irregular over the last 2 year period (ranging from a minimum of 18 ug/l in April 2019, to a maximum of 110 ug/l, detected in July 2017); overall, the well exhibits a decreasing trend since the system shutdown.
+Additionally, within monitoring wells ASMW-3 through ASMW-7 and extraction well EW-1, concentrations of PCE have been detected below the Class GA Standard of 5.0 ug/l since the system shut down, as such concentrations of PCE have been stable since the system shut down.